Avik9/Sequitur-Algorithm/README.md

 2. Given a string, how can we find a CFG (hopefully "shorter") that represents that string?

-The first problem, which is the easier one, is what you will solve in the first part of this assignment.
-You will write C code to read in a CFG specified in a convenient format, and then you will use the rules to expand the start symbol to obtain the string encoded by the CFG.
+The first problem, which is the easier one, is what I solved in the first part of this assignment.
+I wrote C code to read in a CFG specified in a convenient format, and then I used the rules to expand the start symbol to obtain the string encoded by the CFG.

 The second problem is harder, at least if we want to take the "shorter" thing